quicwg/ops-drafts/draft-ietf-quic-applicability.md

 sending pattern, it can also provide a suggested delay to QUIC for how long to wait before bundle frames into a packet.

-Similarly, an appliaction has usually no control about the length of a QUIC packet on the wire.
-However, QUIC provides the ability to add a padding frame to impact the packet size.
-This is mainly used by QUIC itself in the first packet in order to ensure that the path is capable of transferring packets of at least a certain size.
-Additionally, a QUIC implementation can expose an application layer interface to specify a certain packet size.
-This can either be used by the application to force certian packet sizes in specific use cases/networks, or ensure that all packets are equally sized to conceal potential leakage of application layer information when the data sent by the application are not greedy.
-Note the initial packet must have a minimum size of 1200 bytes according to the QUIC specification.
-A receiver of a smaller initial packet may reject this packet in order to avoid amplification attacks.
+Similarly, an application has usually no control about the length of a QUIC packet on the wire.
+QUIC provides the ability to add a PADDING frame to arbitrarily increase the size of packets.

+Padding is used by QUIC to ensure that the path is capable of transferring datagrams of at least a certain size, both during the handshake and for connection migration.
+Padding can also be used by an application to reduce leakage of information about the data that is sent.
+A QUIC implementation can expose an interface that allows an application layer to specify how to apply padding.

 # Port Selection and Application Endpoint Discovery {#ports}